peteroupc/peteroupc.github.io/morealg.md

 The following algorithm generates a PSRN of the form _U_/(1&minus;_U_), where _U_ is a uniform random number in [0, 1].

-1. With probability 1/2, set _intval_ to 0, then set _size_ to 1, then go to step 4.
+1. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), set _intval_ to 0, then set _size_ to 1, then go to step 4.
 2. Set _intval_ to 1 and set _size_ to 1.
 3. With probability _size_/(_size_ + _intval_ + 1), go to step 4.
 Otherwise, add _size_ to _intval_, then multiply _size_ by 2, then repeat this step.
 4. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.